cburnha1/megr2157-portfolio/docs/index.md

 #### ii.
 Key Engineering Design Decision
 * **Decision:** Rolling the top and bottom edges of the steel body into round sockets.
 * **Justification:** This design creates a hinge socket to hold the wire handles while stiffening the metal edge so it does not bend out of shape under heavy clamping force.
+## Part 3: Communicate — About Me

+### Professional Introduction
+My name is Caleb Burnham and I am an undergraduate mechanical engineering student studying at UNC Charlotte.
+My path to mechanical engineering grew from my desire to discover how objects operate in real world conditions.